sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/denver-to-lisbon/index.md

 stir fry with a salad, bread and butter, and a snickerdoodle cookie.
 For breakfast a few hours later, we were served some Chobani yoghurt.

-{{< figure
-      src="./images/flight-food.jpg"
-      link="./images/flight-food.jpg"
-      target="_blank"
+{{<figure
+  src="images/flight-food.jpg"
   title="The dinner service on my flight from IAD to LIS" caption="The meal exceeded my expectations, and even included a complimentary beverage."
 >}}

 The approach into Lisbon was very nice as well.
 We came in from the West into